 - To compare all platforms, check my Comparator.

 *Variation in the number of active projects from last month; I only include platforms without Buyback; Green if the parameters (delays and unpaid) have improved compared to last month and red if they have worsened.

-** NEO Finance It does not allow defaults check once sold (with penalty).
+** NEO Finance does not allow to check for historic defaults, i.e. once sold (with penalty).